dan-mathews/travis-phpstorm-inspector/README.md

 ```

 ### Performance Locally
-In a test run on an old project of 856 files triggering a report of 18,925 problems:
+In a test run on an old project of 856 files, which triggers a report of 18,925 problems:
-- With a built cache, the inspection took 1 minute and 23 seconds.
+- With a built cache, the inspection took 1 minute and 23 seconds
+- Without a built cache, the inspection took 2 minutes and 19 seconds

+Monitoring the verbose output during these runs makes it clear that the time is mostly spent by PhpStorm in indexing and analysis,
+rather than by the travis-phpstorm-inspector tool.

 ## Troubleshooting
 - You might find you need the mb-string extension, installable with: `sudo apt install php-mbstring`